tighek/toad-tot/README.md

 Toad Trunk or Treat

+Video of the 2015 project in actions:  https://www.youtube.com/watch?v=cfSiKsYIK4k

 Our toad house originally debuted at the Pinewood Preparatory School Trunk or Treat in Oct 2014.
 It's a bean bag toss game that dispenses vandy.